 Raw Cacao versus Regular Cocoa – what is the difference?

 It might sound confusing (baffled me at first), but it’s easy once you know the difference.
-Cocoa powder (spelt slightly differently to cacao) is the name given to the ground cacao beans that have been roasted/heat-treated before turning to powder.
-Cacao is the name given to the raw stuff (which hasn’t been heat treated).
+Roasted or heat-treated cacao beans produce cocoa powder.
+Cacao is simply the RAW, un-heated stuff.

 - cacao = raw (the purest form, with more nutrients intact)